open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 of populated buckets.

 #### Producer Expectations

+Producers MAY use an inexact mapping function because in the general
+case:

+1. Exact mapping functions are substantially more complex to implement.
+2. Boundaries cannot be exactly represented as floating point numbers for all scales.

+Generally, producers SHOULD use a mapping function with an expected difference of at most 1 from the correct result for all inputs.

 The ExponentialHistogram design makes it possible to express values that are too large or small to be represented in the 64 bit "double"